dorianquelle/dorianquelle.github.io/_posts/2023-10-14-Cheating-In-Titled-Tuesday.md

 Notably, fewer players are flagged for "suspiciously" poor performance.
 This is due to the linear model predicting negative percentages for players with Elo ratings below 2500, effectively setting a lower bound at 0%.

 ### Implications
-1. **Target for Further Investigation**: Players exceeding the 2SD threshold, like Magnus, could warrant further scrutiny if one were to conduct a more detailed analysis.
+1. **Target for Further Investigation**: Players exceeding the 2SD threshold could warrant further scrutiny if one were to conduct a more detailed analysis.
+I would start with Magnus 🙃.

 2. **No Systematic Cheating**: There's no evidence to suggest a large-scale, systematic effort among players to cheat consistently.

 ### Final Thoughts
 Given the various controls and considerations in this analysis, it provides a strong counter-argument to Kramnik's claim of rampant cheating.
 It suggests that while outliers do exist, they are not necessarily indicative of widespread unethical behavior.